A Turn of Harvest

 The new drones collected the fallen bodies on carts, then emptied the carts into the waiting jaws of the Arotea Ting.

 The Harvest Eaters looked nothing like the orhatea standing in the chamber.
 Without arms or legs, they lay on their breasts, their oversized heads small mockeries of the bodies that rose behind them like great balloons.
 What remained of their shells hung from that grotesque shape like scabs pulled from an opened wound.

-Chosen before hatching, they were altered to fulfil a single purpose.
+Chosen before hatching, they were altered to fulfill a single purpose.
 Make arotea.
 Breasts replaced arms and legs, their reproductive organs produced chemicals to accelerate arotea production, and their digestive track became storage.

 For those that understood their purpose, salts rubbed on their shells prevented them from hardening.
 A grace since they could not expel the arotea accumulating inside them.
 A rigid shell meant a painful end to a creature whose sole purpose was to grow fat with arotea.

-Once trained and softened, they were taken to the first level beneath Ora’s surface, where they were fed trash.
-Those that ate were taken deeper into Ora, and given better sources of protein until they reached the Amah’s chamber.
+Once trained and softened, their assigned drones moved them to the first level beneath Ora’s surface, where the drones fed them trash.
+Those that ate were moved deeper into Ora, and given better sources of protein, until they reached the Amah’s chamber.

 At each step of their journey, from mutated hatchling to obese beasts, the Arotea Ting were kept by drones dedicated to them.
 The six drones these two now consumed had been with them since hatching.